ibraheemalayan/factory_opengl_simulation/README.md

 # Choclate Factory Simulation

-A multi-threaded multi-processing application that simulates simulates the behavior of a chocolate-manufacturing factory., written in C & OpenGL, using Linux IPC techniques for synchronization.
+A multi-threaded multi-processing application that simulates the behavior of a chocolate-manufacturing factory., written in C & OpenGL, using Linux IPC techniques for synchronization.

 > this project is a part of the **Real Time Applications & Embedded Systems (ENCS4330)** course at [BZU](https://www.birzeit.edu).